Search

 In the UAT environment

-At this point account managers from Bank S can log in to the target application and check that the correction information is held for their customers, for example:
+At this point, account managers from Bank S can log in to the target application and check that the correct information is held for their customers, for example:

 • name and address